Mental Health & Movement Coach

-Founder of Empowered Artist Training and Fit Flow Fusion, Natalie Makardish has developed unique curricula and multifaceted kinetic approaches toward empowering her clientele through various healing modalities.
+Natalie is also the founder of Empowered Artist Training and Fit Flow Fusion, a unique curricula and multifaceted kinetic approaches toward empowering her clientele through various healing modalities.
 Her interdisciplinary background in psychology, fitness, classical dance and theater invites an invigorating perspective toward educating and healing within the fitness, dance and eating disorder recovery communities.

 Degrees & Education